MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- On the Relationship Between Explanation and Prediction: A Causal View. [[paper]](https://arxiv.org/abs/2212.06925)
+  - Amir-Hossein Karimi, Krikamol Muandet, Simon Kornblith, Bernhard Schölkopf, Been Kim.
+  - Key Word: Quantify Explanation; Causal Inference.
+  - <details><summary>Digest</summary> While previous work empirically hinted that explanations (E) may have little relationship with the prediction (Y), there is a lack of conclusive study to quantify this relationship.
+Our work borrows tools from causal inference to systematically assay this relationship.
+More specifically, we measure the relationship between E and Y by measuring the treatment effect when intervening on their causal ancestors (hyperparameters) (inputs to generate saliency-based Es or Ys).

 - Spurious Features Everywhere -- Large-Scale Detection of Harmful Spurious Features in ImageNet. [[paper]](https://arxiv.org/abs/2212.04871)
   - Yannic Neuhaus, Maximilian Augustin, Valentyn Boreiko, Matthias Hein.
   - Key Word: Spurious Features; Interpretability.